Qlik-Partner-Tools/qmi-documentation/docs/packer/building-the-image.md

 * Save the file

 ## Get the MD5 checksum value from the Windows 2016 ISO file
-You will need to download a tool for this, use something like MD5SUM or if using Windows the [MD5 Checksum Tool](https://www.microsoft.com/en-au/download/details.aspx?id=11533)
+You will need to download a tool for this, use something like MD5SUM or if using Windows the <a href="https://www.microsoft.com/en-au/download/details.aspx?id=11533" target="_blank">MD5 Checksum Tool</a>

 1. Launch your terminal
 * Use whatever MD5 checksum tool you have chosen to get the checksum